 If required, there is an addition $85 biometrics fee.
 Deferred Action for Childhood Arrivals (DACA) applicants are required to undergo biometrics.

-To help you better understand I-765 applications for employment authorization, our Los Angeles, California immigration lawyers discuss, below:
+To help you better understand I-765 applications for employment authorization, our California immigration lawyers discuss, below:

 - 1. Who can request a work authorization with Form I-765?